Bank of Montreal Can Acquires 93,351 Shares of Hasbro, Inc. (NASDAQ:HAS)

-Bank of Montreal Can raised its holdings in Hasbro, Inc. (NASDAQ:HAS – Get Rating) by 295.1% during the 2nd quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The firm owned 124,982 shares of the company’s stock after buying an additional 93,351 shares during the period.
+Bank of Montreal Can raised its holdings in Hasbro, Inc. (NASDAQ:HAS – Get Rating) by 295.1% during the second quarter, according to the company in its most recent 13F filing with the SEC.
+The fund owned 124,982 shares of the company’s stock after buying an additional 93,351 shares during the quarter.
 Bank of Montreal Can’s holdings in Hasbro were worth $10,777,000 at the end of the most recent quarter.

-Other large investors also recently made changes to their positions in the company.
-Carolinas Wealth Consulting LLC boosted its holdings in shares of Hasbro by 60.9% in the 1st quarter.
-Carolinas Wealth Consulting LLC now owns 309 shares of the company’s stock valued at $25,000 after purchasing an additional 117 shares in the last quarter.
-CIBC Asset Management Inc boosted its holdings in shares of Hasbro by 1.0% in the 1st quarter.
-CIBC Asset Management Inc now owns 12,734 shares of the company’s stock valued at $1,043,000 after purchasing an additional 123 shares in the last quarter.
-American Trust Investment Advisors LLC boosted its holdings in shares of Hasbro by 0.3% in the 2nd quarter.
-American Trust Investment Advisors LLC now owns 44,035 shares of the company’s stock valued at $3,606,000 after purchasing an additional 140 shares in the last quarter.
-Sumitomo Mitsui DS Asset Management Company Ltd boosted its holdings in shares of Hasbro by 1.6% in the 2nd quarter.
-Sumitomo Mitsui DS Asset Management Company Ltd now owns 8,837 shares of the company’s stock valued at $724,000 after purchasing an additional 140 shares in the last quarter.
-Finally, Kinneret Advisory LLC boosted its holdings in shares of Hasbro by 2.2% in the 2nd quarter.
-Kinneret Advisory LLC now owns 6,800 shares of the company’s stock valued at $557,000 after purchasing an additional 144 shares in the last quarter.
-Institutional investors own 82.22% of the company’s stock.
+A number of other large investors have also recently made changes to their positions in HAS.
+Vontobel Holding Ltd. boosted its position in shares of Hasbro by 9.8% during the second quarter.
+Vontobel Holding Ltd. now owns 9,884 shares of the company’s stock valued at $829,000 after purchasing an additional 880 shares in the last quarter.
+Moody National Bank Trust Division bought a new stake in shares of Hasbro in the second quarter worth $328,000.
+IFM Investors Pty Ltd grew its holdings in Hasbro by 14.0% during the first quarter.
+IFM Investors Pty Ltd now owns 19,266 shares of the company’s stock valued at $1,578,000 after purchasing an additional 2,371 shares during the period.
+DAVENPORT & Co LLC grew its holdings in Hasbro by 2.5% during the second quarter.
+DAVENPORT & Co LLC now owns 11,291 shares of the company’s stock valued at $925,000 after purchasing an additional 276 shares during the period.
+Finally, Kentucky Retirement Systems grew its holdings in Hasbro by 17.7% during the second quarter.
+Kentucky Retirement Systems now owns 9,728 shares of the company’s stock valued at $797,000 after purchasing an additional 1,463 shares during the period.
+82.22% of the stock is currently owned by institutional investors.

-A number of equities research analysts have weighed in on HAS shares.
-Truist Financial reduced their target price on Hasbro from $88.00 to $75.00 and set a “hold” rating on the stock in a report on Wednesday, October 5th.
-MKM Partners cut their price objective on Hasbro from $105.00 to $90.00 and set a “buy” rating on the stock in a report on Monday, October 10th.
-StockNews.com assumed coverage on Hasbro in a report on Wednesday, October 12th.
-They set a “hold” rating on the stock.
-Stifel Nicolaus reduced their target price on Hasbro from $99.00 to $84.00 and set a “buy” rating on the stock in a report on Wednesday, October 5th.
-Finally, BMO Capital Markets reduced their target price on Hasbro from $76.00 to $74.00 and set a “market perform” rating on the stock in a report on Wednesday, October 19th.
-One investment analyst has rated the stock with a sell rating, five have assigned a hold rating and four have given a buy rating to the company.
-According to MarketBeat.com, the stock presently has a consensus rating of “Hold” and an average target price of $92.36.
+HAS has been the subject of a number of recent analyst reports.
+MKM Partners dropped their price objective on Hasbro from $105.00 to $90.00 and set a “buy” rating for the company in a research note on Monday, October 10th.
+DA Davidson upped their price objective on Hasbro from $112.00 to $113.00 and gave the stock a “buy” rating in a research note on Wednesday, October 19th.
+Jefferies Financial Group dropped their price objective on Hasbro from $100.00 to $95.00 and set a “buy” rating for the company in a research note on Wednesday, October 5th.
+BMO Capital Markets dropped their price objective on Hasbro from $76.00 to $74.00 and set a “market perform” rating for the company in a research note on Wednesday, October 19th.
+Finally, Stifel Nicolaus decreased their target price on Hasbro from $99.00 to $84.00 and set a “buy” rating on the stock in a research report on Wednesday, October 5th.
+One research analyst has rated the stock with a sell rating, five have assigned a hold rating and four have issued a buy rating to the company’s stock.
+According to MarketBeat.com, Hasbro has a consensus rating of “Hold” and a consensus target price of $92.36.

 About Hasbro